orval-labs/orval/docs/src/pages/reference/configuration/output.md

 If you provide an object you can also add a default property to use an export default function.

 This function is executed for each call when this one is executed.
-It takes all the options passed to the verb as an argument and should return a promise with your custom implementation or prefered HTTP client.
+It takes all the options passed to the verb as an argument and should return a promise with your custom implementation or preferred HTTP client.

 Possible arguments: